-For security teams, the idea of risk is nothing new - in fact, most security teams work with risk every day.
-However, the concept of distilling that risk down into numbers, risk quantification, is a hotly debated issue among information and security professionals.
+For security teams, the idea of risk is nothing new - in fact, most information security teams work with cyber risk every day.
+However, the concept of distilling that cyber risk down into numbers, cyber risk quantification, is a hotly debated issue among information and security professionals.
 In 2018, in their inaugural Integrated Risk Management Magic Quadrant, Gartner listed risk quantification as a critical capability for integrated risk management solutions.
 Yet, the way security teams approach risk quantification widely varies from organization to organization.
-Here we’ll explore why risk quantification is still so ambiguous for many security teams and why it is critical that the industry embrace this as the next step for future success.
+Here we’ll explore why cyber risk quantification is still so ambiguous for many information security teams and why it is critical that the industry embrace this as the next step for future success.

 The modern concept of risk is directly correlated with uncertainty, and uncertainty is correlated with the availability of information.
 If an individual makes a decision with 100% certainty (or all possible information), there is no risk.
 Notice there is a difference between possible and available information.
 While individuals work to assemble all available information, it is almost impossible to assemble all possible information prior to a decision deadline.
 If we had to know all the possible information to make a decision, we would not be able to get our morning coffee let alone lead a team.